ethbarcelona/ethbarcelona.github.io/index.md

 If you are interested in giving a talk at Eth Barcelona, please send an email with your title and abstract to <b>ethbarcelona (at) gmail (dot) com</b>.
 Thanks!

+If you are interested in becoming a sponsor for Eth Barcelona, please send us an email to <b>ethbarcelona (at) gmail (dot) com</b> to know about our sponsorship packages.